Colloquia

 Join us for a discussion of W.E.B.
 Du Bois' theory of double consciousness and social psychological work on identity as well as the experiences of Black STEM students.
 The purpose of the study is to understand how social network factors within organizations shape how Black STEM students use identity management strategies to cope with experiences of racialization with Historically White Colleges and Universities (HWCUs) and how these…

-As a part of our annual tradition, we will view the documentary "Below Baldwin: How an Expansion Project Unearthed a University's Legacy of Slavery".
+We will view the documentary "Below Baldwin: How an Expansion Project Unearthed a University's Legacy of Slavery".
 Following the film, there will be a discussion with community organizer Imani Scott Blackwell led by Dr. Vanessa Gonlin.
 On November 17, 2015, construction on Baldwin Hall on the University of Georgia campus came to a halt when workers uncovered human remains on the site.
-DNA tests revealed what…
+DNA tests revealed what many local residents already knew to…

 During the last weeks, Germany is discussing the first elected right-wing district administrator in Sonneberg in Thuringia.
 Numerous right-wing-populist and right-wing extremist parties in Europe are celebrating electoral successes.
 The lecture will first give an overview of current developments, election campaigns and results.
 Secondly, changes in the European Public sphere, above all effects of digitalization and therewith interwoven…